JustinLove/schedule-from-videos/notes.md

+- Twitch recommends user friendly error handling

+[10:54:27] <wtfblub> not a big issue but the extension "Dark Reader" breaks the loading of your schedule from videos

 - window size not received on first load in iframe (twitch dev rig)
 - exceptions (from elm?) on first load in iframe